unh1nge/comfyui-character-composer/README.md

 ## Installation

-1. Copy the `random_prompt_generator` folder into your ComfyUI `custom_nodes` directory.
+1. Copy the `comfyui-character-composer` folder into your ComfyUI `custom_nodes` directory.
 2. Restart ComfyUI so it detects the new node.
-3. Open the node graph and add the `RandomPromptGenerator` node.
+3. Open the node graph and add the `ComfyUICharacterComposer` node.
 It is located in "Prompts".

 <img src="preview/ComfyUI_01645_.png" alt="Random Prompt Generator preview 3" width="100%" />

 ## Usage